UW Radiology

 Recon Plate

-reconstruction plate
+Reconstruction plate

 Pelvic Recon Plates

-right acetabular fracture bridged by two reconstruction plates and multiple screws — the extra plate seen laterally is probably a spring plate — also noted is the proximal end of an intramedullary femoral nail
+Right acetabular fracture bridged by two reconstruction plates and multiple screws — the extra plate seen laterally is probably a spring plate — also noted is the proximal end of an intramedullary femoral nail

 Neutralization plates are designed to protect fracture surfaces from normal bending, rotation and axial loading forces They are often used in combination with lag screws.